mjwhite8119/FRCTraining/Concepts/RobotSystem/sensors.md

 Also, because the horizontal plane is scanned, only objects on the horizontal plane are detected by the sensor.
 In other words, you need to know that it is 2D data.

-There are infinite usages of LDS, and SLAM (Simultaneous Localization And Mapping)16 is one of the most well known examples of using LDS.
+There are infinite usages of LDS, and SLAM (Simultaneous Localization And Mapping) is one of the most well known examples of using LDS.
 SLAM creates a map by recognizing obstacles around the robot and estimates current position of the robot within a map.
 As another example of using LDS, the robot is able to detect various objects in the surroundings and react based on the current environment.

 ## References
 - FRC Documentation - [Sensors](https://docs.wpilib.org/en/latest/docs/software/hardware-apis/sensors/index.html)